naming-convention/naming-convention-guides/docs/CONTRIBUTING.md

 ## Pull Request Rules

 Before making a pull request, make sure that your PR complies with the rules below:
+1. The content should be original.
+In other words, no content including examples should be directly copied from another website.
+Besides the fact that we might not have a permission to use contents from other websites, this might damage our SEO as Google prefers original contents.
-1. Less is more.
+2. Less is more.
 Use phrases over lenghty sentences (e.g. instead of using "It should begin with a uppercase letter" use "Begin with uppercase letter").
-2. Use clear but comprehensive examples.
+3. Use clear but comprehensive examples.
 For instance, for Java method name use something like getEmployee which is multi-word to better represent the camelCase factor.
-3. While making a pull request, please add a clear comment the reason behind changes.
+4. While making a pull request, please add a clear comment the reason behind changes.
 Especially, for major changes, please state why proposing the change e.g. why it's a naming convention best practice.

 ## Minor Edits